aptech/docs/docs/CR-plotTS.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";

-    //Load date of observation 20 (header is row 1) date_1 = xlsReadM(file, "A21:A21");
+    // Load date of observation 20 (header is row 1) date_1 = xlsReadM(file, "A21:A21");

-    //Load 28 observations
+    // Load 28 observations
     y = xlsReadM(file, "B21:B49");

-    //Declare 'myPlot' to be a plotControl structure
+    // Declare 'myPlot' to be a plotControl structure
-    //and fill it with 'xy' default settings struct plotControl myPlot;
+    // and fill it with 'xy' default settings struct plotControl myPlot;
     myPlot = plotGetDefaults("xy");

-    //Place first 'X' tick mark at 1984 month 1 and draw one every 6 months plotSetXTicInterval(&myPlot, 6, 1984);
+    // Place first 'X' tick mark at 1984 month 1 and draw one every 6 months plotSetXTicInterval(&myPlot, 6, 1984);

-    //Display only 4 digit year on 'X' tick labels plotSetXTicLabel(&myPlot, "YYYY-QQ");
+    // Display only 4 digit year on 'X' tick labels plotSetXTicLabel(&myPlot, "YYYY-QQ");

-    //Draw time series plot, using settings in 'myPlot' plotTS(myPlot, date_1, 12, y);
+    // Draw time series plot, using settings in 'myPlot' plotTS(myPlot, date_1, 12, y);

 Example 6